 The cycle routing – note: UK and Eire only – is done via CycleStreets.net.
 This A to B bicycle journey planning website uses mathematical graph theory algorithms to quickly work out great bike routes.
 It uses OpenCycleMap, a cycle-specific map based on the community-generated OpenStreetMap.

 The Bike Hub app can cache maps so users can download sections of the map to their phones for even faster screen loads.
-There’s also an exclusive feature: A to A routing via ‘sticky’ points of interest, such as pubs or churches.
+There’s also A to A routing via ‘sticky’ points of interest, such as pubs or churches.
 This makes the app into a leisure route suggester.

-Here are some of the latest reviews of the app on iTunes.
+Here are some reviews of the app on iTunes.
 We really appreciate these reviews and the star ratings.
 As there’s no mechanism to reply to reviews on iTunes it’s impossible to provide solutions to those people who report problems.

 When the app is first opened after downloading a pop-up message asks for the user to allow the app to know the user’s location.
 Some people click ‘no’ – don’t do that!